Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Zongming Ma for extensive and enlightening discussions in the earlier stages of this project.
+The authors would like to thank Zongming Ma for enlightening discussions in the earlier stages of this project.
+The authors would also like to thank Richard Samworth for several helpful discussions.

-\section{Proof of Proposition~\ref{PROP:LABELED_SBM_RATE}}
+\section{Proof of Proposition~\ref{prop:labeled_sbm_rate}}

 We structure the proof according to the flow of our algorithm.
 Since this proposition addresses the case of discrete labels, we do not need to consider the ``transformation and discretization" step.
-We begin by analyzing Algorithm~\ref{alg:noisify}, where we deliberately add noise to the graph by changing edge colors at random.
-Although adding random noise destroys information and increases the difficulty of community recovery, Lemma~\ref{lemma: first} in Appendix~\ref{appendix: lemmas for labeled_sbm_rate} shows that the process does not significantly affect the Renyi divergence $I_L$.
-Furthermore, the new probabilities of edge labels are at least $\frac{c}{n}$, which is important for our later analysis.
-To simplify notation, we continue to refer the new edge label probabilities as $P_l$ and $Q_l$ throughout the proof.
+We will prove the proposition by constructing a sequence $\zeta_n \rightarrow 0$ such that the statements of the proposition are satisfied.